Krüper: History

+Creeper chickens have been known and described since Renaissance times at least.
+An early description is in the De avium natura of the Swiss naturalist Conrad Gessner of 1555.
+Chickens of this type were described and illustrated in the Monstrorum Historia of the Bolognese naturalist Ulisse Aldrovandi (1522–1605), published posthumously in 1642 with text by Bartolomeo Ambrosini.
+In his The Variation of Animals and Plants Under Domestication of 1868, Charles Darwin writes that creeper chickens were among the types described in a Chinese encyclopaedia compiled from earlier sources and published in 1596.

-The first description of the breed is found in the "Avium Natura" of Conrad Gesner from 1555.
-These chickens have often been found in the former Dutchy of Berg (now "Bergisches Land"), but also in Westfalia and Saxony.
+The Krüper was traditionally found in the former Duchy of Berg (now known as the Bergisches Land), and also in Westphalia and Saxony.
 After the near-extinction of the French "Courtes-Pattes", this breed could be reconstructed by crossing local French chickens with krupers.
 The bantam variety, which also had become extinct, has been rebred by crossbreeding with German bantams.

+A breed society, the Sonderverein der Krüper- und Zwergkrüperzüchter was established in 1904.

+In the twenty-first century the Krüper is an endangered breed.
+On the Rote Liste of the Gesellschaft zur Erhaltung alter und gefährdeter Haustierrassen it is in category 1, extrem gefährdet, 'gravely endangered'.
+With the Bayerische Landgans and the other two chicken breeds of the Bergisches Land – the Bergische Kräher and the Bergische Schlotterkamm – it was the 'endangered breed of the year' of the association in 2001.
+The Zwerg-Krüper, the bantam version of the breed, is also endangered.

+A census in Germany in 2013 resulted in a number of 288 hens and 79 cocks, including all varieties.
+Sperm of some cocks has therefore been cryo-conserved by the Bruno-Dürigen Institute as a genetic reserve.

 Characteristics

 The most typical feature of the Krüper is the reduced length of the legs, measuring 7-10 cm.
 The cock weights max.
 2.25 kg, the hen 1.5-2.0 kg.
 The comb is single, the earlobes white and round.
 The body is long and cylindrical.
 The legs are slate grey.
 The eggs are white-coloured.
 The kruper is known in black, white, cuckoo, silver, gold and partridge.
 The bantams can be found in white and silver duckwing plumage.
 The silver and gold animals have a typical broad feather lacing called "Dobbelung", which only occurs in the three Berg chicken breeds.